The Equality of Men and Women

 Many people receive healing on the spot just by doing that.
 We never pray for people at this time, because there is no evidence from Scripture that Jesus ever prayed for someone during ministry.

 Instead, if pain or sickness has not gone completely within thirty seconds or so, we ask people to first place a hand near where the problem is; that solves a lot of pain and sickness issues.
 For those who still have issues we ask them to speak TO their condition using simple language, such as "Pain, Go" or "Sickness, Go." naming the sickness if they know what it is.
 This normally sets the remainder of the people free.
-If not, we use techniques described in Dealing with Problems at the next break.
+If not, we use the very simple techniques described in Dealing with Problems at the next break.

-We stress that it is the presence of God and their authority which is bringing the change, not our presence or our authority.
+We stress that it is the presence of God and Their authority which is bringing the change, not our presence or our authority.
 We know that some people believe us and go on to set other people free later on.

 Our authority has a 'uniform' which we are meant to 'wear', much like that of a police officer, and which has two parts: